American War (novel): Plot

-In 2074, after the passage of a bill in the United States that bans the use of fossil fuels anywhere in the country, Mississippi, Alabama, Georgia, South Carolina, and Texas secede from the Union, starting the Second American Civil War.
-South Carolina is quickly incapacitated by a virus, known as "The Slow," which makes its inhabitants lethargic, and Texas is invaded and occupied by Mexico, and the remaining bloc, known as the "Free Southern States" (Mississippi, Alabama, and Georgia, or "The Mag") continues to fight.
+In 2074, after the passage of the Sustainable Future Act, a bill in the United States that banned the use of fossil fuels anywhere in the country and was the catalyst for the assassination of the President of the United States in December 2073 in Jackson, Mississippi by a secessionist suicide bomber, Mississippi, Alabama, Georgia, South Carolina, and Texas secede from the Union, starting the Second American Civil War.
+South Carolina is quickly incapacitated by a virus released by the U.S. government known as "The Slow", a biological weapon that makes its inhabitants lethargic.
+Texas is invaded and occupied by Mexico, and the remaining bloc, known as the "Free Southern States" (Mississippi, Alabama, and Georgia, or "The Mag"), continues to fight.
 The novel is told from the point of view of Sarat (Sara T. Chestnut) and her nephew, Benjamin.

 Sarat is six years old when the war breaks out.
 She lives with her family on the coast ravaged by climate change in Louisiana.
 Her family consists of her parents, Benjamin and Martina; her older brother, Simon; and her fraternal twin sister, Dana Chestnut.
 After Sarat's father is killed during a terrorist suicide bombing in Baton Rouge in 2075, Sarat and her family relocate to a refugee camp called "Camp Patience", on the Mississippi–Tennessee border.

 Sarat and her family spend the next six years living a squalid existence at Camp Patience.
 In 2081, when Sarat is 12 years old, she befriends the charismatic Albert Gaines, a recruiter for the Southern rebels.
-Gaines introduces her to an agent of the emerging Bouazizi Empire named Joe, who helps deliver aid to the Free Southern States to keep the United States weak and divided.
-Later, a federal militia unit attacks Camp Patience and massacres many of the refugees, which kills Sarat's mother and wounds her brother.
-Overcome by grief and rage, Sarat later assassinates one of the top U.S. Army generals.
+Gaines introduces her to Joe, an agent of the Bouazizi Empire, an emerging union of North African and Middle Eastern states based in Cairo, who helps deliver aid to the Free Southern States to keep the United States weak and divided.
+Later, a federal militia unit attacks Camp Patience and massacres many of the refugees, killing Sarat's mother and wounding her brother.

 Following the Camp Patience massacre, Sarat and her siblings are resettled by the Free Southern government in Lincolnton, Georgia, on the border with South Carolina.
 The two sisters are joined by Simon, who is suffering from a bullet wound to the brain.
 Five years later, in 2086, the Chestnut siblings settle in to their new lives.
 While Sarat has become a member of Gaines' rebel group, the broken Simon is tended by a Bangladeshi American woman, named Karina.
 As time passes, Simon and Karina develop romantic feelings for each other.

 During a guerrilla operation near a U.S. base along the Georgia-Tennessee border, Sarat assassinates General Joseph Weiland, a prominent U.S. commander.
 While Sarat is hailed as a hero by the Free Southern States, Weiland's assassination only hardens the U.S. government's resolve to end the Southern rebellion and leads to a crackdown against the Southern guerrillas.
 Sarat eventually grows disillusioned with the corrupt and self-serving Southern leadership.
 Later, Dana is killed when a rogue drone bombs a bus in which she is traveling.